-- [23] The grievor is challenging, based on an unreasonable delay, the employer's decision to retroactively claim an overpayment resulting from leave credited to her leave bank in 1988. - [24] The employer maintains that the principle of estoppel applies to this case.
+[23] The grievor is challenging, based on an unreasonable delay, the employer's decision to retroactively claim an overpayment resulting from leave credited to her leave bank in 1999.

+[24] The employer maintains that the principle of estoppel applies to this case.
 According to that principle, a party that receives a salary overpayment may challenge the decision to recover the overpayment if the party can establish detrimental reliance on the error.
 In Canada (Attorney General) v.
 Molbak, [1996] F.C.J.
 No. 892 (T.D.)
-(QL), the Federal Court of Appeal held that an adjudicator under the former Act had jurisdiction to hear a grievance and apply that principle. - [25] The cases cited by the employer in support of its position differ from this case on the facts in two important respects.
+(QL), the Federal Court of Appeal held that an adjudicator under the former Act had jurisdiction to hear a grievance and apply that principle.

+[25] The cases cited by the employer in support of its position differ from this case on the facts in two important respects.
 Ellement, Anderson and Bolton involved errors relating to salary.
 The case law is unanimous that recovery is possible with such errors because, basically, they create unjust enrichment.
-In Veilleux, the error was found the following year. - [26] In this case, the error went back 14 years (1988 to 2002).
+In Veilleux, the error was found the following year.

+[26] In this case, the error went back three years (1999 to 2002).
 The employer did not deny that the bank of leave credits was updated annually or that it approved each leave request.
 Therefore, I consider it reasonable to think that the employer was able to verify the balance each time it updated the bank.
-The fact that an administrative error was found in connection with the change to the payroll system does not relieve the employer of its duty of care in managing its employees' files. - [27] Both the FAA and clause 54.01(b) of the collective agreement allow the employer to exercise its discretion.
+The fact that an administrative error was found in connection with the change to the payroll system does not relieve the employer of its duty of care in managing its employees' files.

+[27] Both the FAA and clause 54.01(b) of the collective agreement allow the employer to exercise its discretion.
 The FAA allows the employer to decide whether to recover an amount.
 That provision is not restrictive in any way.
 Clause 54.01(b) provides that the employer may grant leave with pay for purposes other than those specified in the collective agreement.
 Each mechanism allowed the employer to exercise its discretion based on the specific situation.

-[28] In British Columbia (Public Service Employee Relations Commission) v.
-British Columbia Government and Service Employee Relations' Union (1999), 84 L.A.C.
-(4th) 252, the arbitrator held that a six-year delay in recovering an amount owed to the employer as a result of an overpayment of benefits to which the employee was not entitled was unreasonable and even unjust.
-In this case, the 14-year delay was all the more unreasonable because it put the grievor in the position of not being able to dispute the claim since she had not kept adequate proof.
+[28] In this case, although the time is not as excessive as in the other grievances dealt with under this same expedited process, the fact remains that the employer misled the grievor by confirming for three years the (erroneous) status of her leave bank.
+The grievor legitimately believed that that she was entitled to the leave, and the leave was approved each time she took it.
+Therefore, she acted on the good faith of the employer's representations to her.
+As in Pearce, the request for reimbursement a few years later caused hardship to the grievor because she did not have the choice of whether or not to take the leave that was later claimed from her.